pa-bru/charty/README.md

 **v1.2 :**
 * You can now add and display several charts on the same page.
+* fix problem with color axis (for geo charts).
+It is now optional

 **v1.1 :**
 * added height parameter.
 Now you can choose a height for your chart box.